 A cardinal greets the day with good advice, “Cheer, cheer, cheer, cheer, cheer … cheer, cheer, cheer, cheer, cheer.”

 The tufted titmouse sings out my brother’s name, “Peter, peter, peter … peter, peter, peter.”

 The pileated woodpecker marks his territory with loud rattling pounding upon a tree, then a raucous call of derisive laughter.

 A ruffed grouse joins the chorus with deep bass thrums – wings beating the air up to 50 times per 10 second interval – thump …….. thump …… thump …. thump … thump, Thump, THump, THUmp, THUMP, THUMP!

 Upon exiting the tent, my first and most urgent need is to answer a call of nature.
-On the way back, I usually collect the food bags from where they have been hung out of reach of marauding mice and bears.
-Today my chosen food bag tree slants over the edge of a small cliff.
+On the way back, I collect the food bags, hanging out of reach of marauding mice and bears.
+Today my food bag tree slants over the edge of a small cliff.
 I plant my feet, sling one arm around the friendly tree trunk, then lean waaay out, fingers stretched to snag the rope, bringing our food within reach.
-Who needs early morning caffeine when one can access a quick adrenaline rush while doing morning chores?
+Who needs early morning caffeine when one can access a quick adrenaline rush while doing chores?

 The sun tosses its first beam of light over the ridge top as I coil the food bag rope.
-Jay and I finish loading our packs, then head north on the trail through the early morning sunrise.
+Jay and I hoist our packs, heading north through the early morning sunrise.
 We’ll hike for 30 minutes to get warm, then stop for breakfast.
 My Appalachian Monday morning has begun.